thatte-idli-kaal-soup/miscellaneous-scripts/README.md

 # Miscellaneous Scripts

-Misellaneous scripts to help manage activities for [[http://indiaultimate.org/t/thatte-idli-kaal-soup-1][Thatte Idli Kaal Soup]]
+Misellaneous scripts to help manage activities for [Thatte Idli Kaal Soup](http://indiaultimate.org/t/thatte-idli-kaal-soup-1)

 Other Ultimate Frisbee teams in India may find some code that is useful